tz1211/tz1211/README.md

 # Yan Zhou (Terry) 👀
 - 🎓 2nd Year BSc.
 Politics and Data Science student at London School of Economics and Political Science
-- 💼 Interning data science consultant at The Tecsa Group
 - 📊 Research assistant at LSE Data Science Institute
+- 💼 Intern data science consultant at The Tecsa Group
 - 💬 Programming languages:
   - Python (advanced)
   - SQL (intermediate)
   - R (beginner)

 # Currently working on... 💦
-- Involved in a project that aims to optimise promotional campaign targeting
 - Research assistant to a project exploring the potential use of Large Language Models (LLMs) in analysing sentiments in political speeches
 - [FPL-Moneyball](https://github.com/tz1211/FPL-Moneyball): Model to optimise team construction in Fantasy Premier League